pico2/Arianrhod/Source/sources/cpython/Doc/library/select.rst

    Modifies an already registered fd.
 This has the same effect as ``register(fd, eventmask)``.
-Attempting to modify a file descriptor that was never registered causes an :exc:`IOError` exception with errno :const:`ENOENT` to be raised.
+Attempting to modify a file descriptor that was never registered causes an :exc:`OSError` exception with errno :const:`ENOENT` to be raised.